rugfri/DEBUSSY/README.md

 * copy cygwin64 folder under C:\
   Any other location is not handled
-* Double click on the install_v2.2.bat file (eventually, if possible, click on the option “Run as administrator” with the right mouse button): this batch file will update the variable Path of the User, by adding the C:\cygwin64\bin path and it will install the wxpython (4.0.7) module that is missing in the Anaconda package.
+* Double click on the install_v2.2.bat file (eventually, if possible, click on the option “Run as administrator” with the right mouse button): this batch file will update the System variable Path, by adding the C:\cygwin64\bin path and it will install the wxpython (4.0.7) module that is missing in the Anaconda package.
-	-	If the automatic setting of the environmental variables fails, you can update the variable User Path by yourself (by adding C:\cygwin64\bin\, as explained here: https://www.opentechguides.com/how-to/article/windows-10/113/windows-10-set-path.html).
+	-	If the automatic setting of the environmental variables fails, you can update the variable User/System Path by yourself (by adding C:\cygwin64\bin\, as explained here: https://www.opentechguides.com/how-to/article/windows-10/113/windows-10-set-path.html).
 	-	If the automatic wxpython (4.0.7) installation fails, you can type from cmd.exe: pip3 install wxpython==4.0.7
 * Open the C:\cygwin64\RUN_TEST_WIN and double click on drun.bat.